mcfrith/dnarrange/README.md

   rearrangement shared by < N other queries (default=0).
 Suggestion: if your output looks messy, try cleaning it by applying `-c1` to the output.

-- `-y FILENUMS`, `--yes=FILENUMS`: require clumps to include the specified files.

-- `-n FILENUMS`, `--no=FILENUMS`: discard any DNA read that shares a rearrangement with any read from the specified files.

 - `--shrink`: write the output in a compact format.
 This format can be read by `rearranged-sequence-clumps`.